This document is for a development version of Ceph.

 Inline compression.
 Data can be optionally compressed before being written to disk.

 Multi-device metadata tiering.
 BlueStore allows its internal journal (write-ahead log) to be written to a separate, high-speed device (like an SSD, NVMe, or NVDIMM) for increased performance.
 If a significant amount of faster storage is available, internal metadata can be stored on the faster device.

 Efficient copy-on-write.
 RBD and CephFS snapshots rely on a copy-on-write clone mechanism that is implemented efficiently in BlueStore.
 This results in efficient I/O both for regular snapshots and for erasure-coded pools (which rely on cloning to implement efficient two-phase commits).

 FileStore is the legacy approach to storing objects in Ceph.
 It relies on a standard file system (normally XFS) in combination with a key/value database (traditionally LevelDB, now RocksDB) for some metadata.

 FileStore is well-tested and widely used in production.
-However, it suffers from many performance deficiencies due to its overall design and its reliance on a traditional file system for storing object data.
+However, it suffers from many performance deficiencies due to its overall design and its reliance on a traditional file system for object data storage.

 Although FileStore is capable of functioning on most POSIX-compatible file systems (including btrfs and ext4), we recommend that only the XFS file system be used with Ceph.
 Both btrfs and ext4 have known bugs and deficiencies and their use may lead to data loss.
 By default, all Ceph provisioning tools use XFS.